 Luas Finglas is the next extension of the Luas Green Line, running from Broombridge to Charlestown through Tolka Valley and Finglas village.

-A report on the consultation on the Preferred Route has now been published and is available here,
+A report on the consultation on the Preferred Route is available here,

 Luas Finglas is the next extension of the Luas Green Line.
 It will create a new public transport connection between the communities of Charlestown, Finglas Village, Finglas west, St Helena’s, Tolka Valley and the city centre.